First thing’s first, let’s establish just what exactly the range of this instrument really is, and what pitch each string will be tuned to:

 So what can we do to help settle the psaltery in faster?
 Here’s some tips:

-Here's a video showing how I proceed with this process.
+Here’s a video showing how I proceed with this process.
 Actually, I balanced it a few times, but then brought the string down to its regular pitch for good measure.
-You can also download the video directly here.

 On our demonstration psaltery, it had pretty stable tuning very quickly.
 After the 2nd tuning, nearly all the strings were still in tune after playing some songs!
 By the next day, only two or three strings were flat, but not by much.